A Rating Quality Methodology for the Theoretical Description of Experimental Data: Introduction

 The standard approach for evaluating theoretical models relies on a single global statistic:

-where $N$ is the total number of data points across all kinematic regions, and ndf $= N - k$ accounts for $k$ model parameters.
+where $N$ is the total number of data points across all kinematic regions, and $\text{ndf} = N - k$ (number of degrees of freedom) accounts for $k$ model parameters.
 While statistically rigorous, this approach suffers from a fundamental flaw: \textbf{it masks critically important physical information about regional model performance}.